olivierfriard/boris_docs/index.rst

 Create a new observation
 ========================

-To create a new observation you must first link:#create-a-new-project-with-boris[create a new project] or link:BORIS-v.-2-user-guide#open-an-existing-project-with-boris[open an existing project].
+To create a new observation you must first `Create a new project with BORIS`_ or `Open an existing project with BORIS`_.

 Clicking on **Observations** > **New observation** will show the **New observation** window.